ouvroir/encyclopedie/cr/2023-06-20-Meeting-LeafWriter-team.md

 ## suivi détaillé

-- What would it take for LW and for Ouvroir teams to integrate these functionnalitie?
+- What would it take for LW and for Ouvroir teams to integrate these functionnalities?
 - When that fits into the workload and calendars of both teams

 There are a few things we can start working on, inserting an image.